Yipit/ejson/README.md

 ### One more step serializing complex objects

-In order to find the right deserializer for a given value, we also add the dotted class dotted path to the `json` info returned by our custom `dumps()` function.
+In order to find the right deserializer for a given value, we also add the dotted path that leads to the factory that built the instance to the `json` info returned by our custom `dumps()` function.

-Notice that we also save the module where the class was declared, to avoid namespace collision.

 ## Deserializing objects is a little bit harder